 First experiences, done well, pave the way to future happiness and success.
 The Early Childhood curriculum at Oak Hill Academy’s Pre-Kindergarten, located at the Pacelli Center for Early Learning, program is designed to inspire children to become enthusiastic, lifelong learners.
 Students are encouraged to be active and creative explorers who are not afraid to try out their own ideas and think their own thoughts.
 Our goal is to help children become independent, self-confident and inquisitive learners while they acquire good habits and a positive sense of themselves.

-A comprehensive, activity-based program, Singapore Math is designed to build a strong foundation in mathematics by providing exciting, fun-filled lessons and activities.
+A comprehensive, activity-based program, Dimensions Math is designed to build a strong foundation in mathematics by providing exciting, fun-filled lessons and activities.
 The students are actively involved in the learning process, moving from the concrete use of hands-on manipulatives to the pictorial stage where pictures are used to model problems, and finally on to the abstract concepts where numbers, notation, and symbols are incorporated.
 In addition, the Pre-Kindergarten math program is strengthened through the supplemental use of Saxon Math which provides additional practice in the mastery of counting, patterns, calendar, seasons, money, and collecting data.

 Language Arts Literacy